kubek2k/articles/9_reasons_terraform_is_a_pain.md

 - You could keep them somewhere local, have some special machine that would be exclusively for provisioning, but let's face it - for a reasonably sized team that's a 'nogo'.
 - The way we dealt with this issue, was to keep all secret.tfvars along the .tf files, but encrypted using git-secret.
-The way it works is that the scripts that are running terraform plan and `terraform apply` for us first use git secret reveal and do git secret hide right after.
-While this is not a perfect solution, it's at least simple enough to decrease the churn needed to run terraform from local machines.
+The way it works is that the scripts that are running `terraform plan` and `terraform apply` for us first use git secret reveal and do git secret hide right after.
+While this is not a perfect solution, it's at least simple enough to decrease the churn needed to run Terraform from local machines.

 ## 9. One hosting offering